-In enterprise and entrepreneurship after consultation with stakeholders, we have developed the following:
+In enterprise and entrepreneurship, after consultation with stakeholders, we have developed the following.

-- Unit 2: Developing a Marketing Campaign here learners will examine marketing aims and objectives for existing products/services and understand the importance of relevant, valid and appropriate research in relation to the needs and wants of customers.
-They will use market research data and other information to make recommendations about the type of marketing campaign that a business should undertake. - Unit 3: Personal and Business Finance, includes aspects of both personal and business finance.
+• Unit 2: Developing a Marketing Campaign

+Learners will examine marketing aims and objectives for existing products/services and understand the importance of relevant, valid and appropriate research in relation to the needs and wants of customers.
+They will use market research data and other information to make recommendations about the type of marketing campaign that a business should undertake.

+• Unit 3: Personal and Business Finance

+Includes aspects of both personal and business finance.
 Personal finance involves the understanding of why money is important and how managing money can help prevent future financial difficulties.
-Learners need to understand the financial decisions they will need to make throughout life.
-This unit will also give learners an insight into where they can get financial advice and support.
-The business finance aspects of the unit introduces learners to accounting terminology, the purpose and importance of business accounts and the different sources of finance available to businesses.
-Planning tools, such as cash flow forecasts and break-even, will be prepared and analysed.
-Measuring the financial performance of a business will require learners to prepare and analyse statements of comprehensive income and statements of financial position. - Unit 6: Business Decision Making, here, learners will draw together learning from previous units in the qualification.
-The unit consolidates understanding and skills to enable the interpretation of data, and formulation of decisions and solutions to given complex business problems.
+Learners need to understand the financial decisions they will need to make throughout their life.
+This unit will give learners an insight into where they can get financial advice and support.
+The business finance aspects of the unit introduces learners to account terminology, the purpose and importance of business accounts, and the different sources of finance available to businesses.
+Planning tools, such as cash flow forecasts and break-even will be prepared and analysed.
+Measuring the financial performance of a business will require learners to prepare and analyse statements of comprehensive income and of financial positon.

+• Unit 6: Business Decision Making

+Learners will draw together learning from previous units in the qualification.
+The unit consolidates understanding and skills to enable interpretation of data and formulation of decisions and solutions to given complex business problems.
 Learners will consider business situations/scenarios where they are required to select and use appropriate evidence from several sources and support their arguments.
-They will be able to predict probable consequences, identify faulty arguments or misrepresentations of information or data, compare information and data, provide reasonable alternatives, and evaluate and justify proposed solutions.
+They will predict probable consequences, identify faulty arguments or misrepresentations of information or data, compare information and data, provide reasonable alternatives, and evaluate and justify proposed solutions.